lschmid83/Dragon-Island/README.md

 * Improved physics
 * Improved graphics engine and sprite handling
 * More levels and a second world select screen
-* Finding more royalty free artwork
+* Adding more royalty free sprites and backgrounds
 * Different power up items
 * Mini subgames

+Below are the instructions on how to setup and run the various projects.

 Importing an Eclipse Project
 ============================